I got this job

 On Being Strong

-You got to make the person, walking against you on the pavement, to go off your way.
-The pavement is yours.
-It is a personal fight.
+You don't have to make the person, walking against you on the pavement, to go off your way.
+The pavement is not yours.
+It is not your personal fight.

-If someone tells you a story, and you want to be strong, just interrupt midway and start a story of your own.
+If someone tells you a story, and you want to be strong, create a conversation.